rikluost/WX_Bot/README.md

 ```
 This will create a new directlry, under which rasa creates all necessary directories and files.

-Replace all files in the wxbot directory with the files in the project
+Replace all files in the wxbot directory with the files in the project.

 ## Train the model and run the bot